+This is the theird important component of the proposed study which needs elaboration.
 This is another important variable in my study.
 The concept of achievement motivation introduced by Murray (1938) who viewed is as the desire to excel and strive to accomplish difficult thing, to do things as rapidly or as well as possible and to surpass other.
+Sears (1940) discussed the concept under 'success and failure'.
 Achievement motivation has also been defined as the tendency to strive success in competition against some standard of excellence (McClelland, 1961).
 Smith (1969) defined it as 'task oriented behavior' that allows the individual's performance to be evaluated according to some internally or externally imposed criteria, that involves the individual in competing with others or that otherwise involves some standards of excellence.

-Sears (1940)discussed the under concept 'success and failure'.
 Achievement motivation is an interest a maintaining high quality of performance and the desire to work with energy and persistence toward goal.
-The 'standard of excellence' which is the central theme of achievement motive may be task related, e.g., degree of perfection as a result of performance, or self related, e.g., comparison with the one's own earlier achievements.
+The 'standard of excellence' which is the central theme of achievement motive may be task related, e.g., degree of perfection as a result of performance, or self related, e.g., comparison with the one's own earlier achievements, or other related, e.g., (Heckhausan, 1967).
 Achievement also suggests a high level of intellectual curiosity.
 Although achievement motivation is referred to as a "need", "drive" or "motive".
 It can be conceptualized as a trait because it is a relatively permanent characteristic of personality.
 Atkinson (1958) defines a need or motive as a relatively enduring disposition to strive for a particular kind of goal or aim.
 The goal or achievement motivations personal accomplishment or success or pride in doing something well.
 This goal may be evidence by (i) competition with the standard of excellence. (ii) Some unique accomplishment or (iii) Long term involvement with an actively performed well.
 Need for achievement is to improve people's task performance.
 High achievement oriented people are task oriented and prefer to work on task that are challenging.

 A person with a strong motive to achieve tends to drives satisfaction from overcoming obstacles by his own efforts and taking calculated risks.
-In comparison to affiliation motive to control the means of influencing behavior of others, the achievement motive, seems most likely to be associated with setting of moderately difficult goals, interest in concrete feedback, assuming personal responsibilities and showing more initiative and exploratory behavior (McClelland and Winter, 1969.
+In comparison to affiliation motive to control the means of influencing behavior of others, the achievement motive, seems most likely to be associated with setting of moderately difficult goals, interest in concrete feedback, assuming personal responsibilities and showing more initiative and exploratory behavior (McClelland and Winter, 1969).

-REVIEW OF' LITERATURE
+REVIEW OF LITERATURE